 Another trick is to use a high-speed blender that works well for soups, sauces, and anything else you need to blend quickly.
 For example, I love my Nutri-bullet blender, and my Nutri-bullet was half the price of a Vitamix.

-Actually, I returned my Vitamix and bought my Nutri-bullet , years ago after struggling to get homemade peanut butter out of the blade of the Vitamix.
+Actually, I returned my Vitamix and bought my Nutri-bullet years ago after struggling to get homemade peanut butter out of the Vitamix blade.

 Don't have a high-speed blender?
-No worries; just use a food processor, and process in small batches.
+No worries; use a food processor and process in small batches.

 BLENDING AND SERVING VEGAN CARROT SOUP